robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2017).
-For each spatial scale, we generated a multilayer network consisting of the social associations between 21 individuals across three habitat layers (open, forest and foraging) for the entire study period.
+For each spatial scale, we generated a multilayer network consisting of the social associations between 21 individuals across three habitat layers (foraging, forest and open) for the entire study period.
 Social associations of individuals were defined by spatiotemporal overlap within 5 minutes and 50 m.
 We calculated graph strength and multidegree for each habitat layer and spatial scale, and